altanner/graphical-data-apps/site-build/content/posts/03layout.md

 This will create two columns, with the right hand one being four times wider than the left hand one.

 ### Tabs
 [Tabs](https://docs.streamlit.io/library/api-reference/layout/st.tabs) allow our app to have different "pages".
-(These are not true pages - see here for details on creating a true multi-page app.)
-Just like with columns, we first need to define our tabs, with a list of their names.
+(These are not true pages - see [here for details](https://docs.streamlit.io/library/get-started/multipage-apps) on creating a true multi-page app.)
+Just like with columns, we first need to define our tabs, but with a list of their names.
 Here we are making four new tabs, with names:
 ```Python
 tab1, tab2, tab3, tab4 = st.tabs(["Data", "Analysis", "Output", "Kittens"])
 ```